Skip to content

-For more than a century, Unilever has been a pioneer - innovating products, creating great brands and improving everyday life.
-From our first Port Sunlight factory to recent investments in world-class innovation hubs, pioneering is in our DNA.
+For more than a century, Unilever has been a pioneer - creating great brands and products which improve everyday life for millions of people.
+From our first factory in Port Sunlight, to our world-class innovation hubs of today, pioneering is in our DNA.
 One of the biggest companies listed on the FTSE 100, Unilever is a truly global business, selling products in 190 countries.

 The UK is one of Unilever’s biggest markets, with an annual turnover of around £2 billion.
-There are around 5,000 UK-based employees, who work at sites across the regions, and manufacture, move and market some of the nation’s most loved brands, found in over 95% of UK homes.
+We have around 5,000 UK-based employees, who work at sites across the regions, responsible for some of the nation’s most loved brands - including Dove, Persil, Hellmann’s and Vaseline - found in over 95% of UK homes.

-In the UK, Unilever partners with around 3,000 UK suppliers, investing around £500 million each year to strengthen local economies and support jobs across the country.
-We are also investing in our own UK sites and in the last two years we have committed over £300 million investment in R&D labs, offices and factories.
-Some great examples are transforming our Port Sunlight factory into a fully integrated supply chain hub, building a world-class R&D fragrance facility and creating a new state-of-the-art Unilever UK HQ in Kingston.
+Over the last two years we have committed over £300 million investment across our R&D labs, offices and factories.
+This includes the transformation of our Port Sunlight factory into a fully integrated supply chain hub, building a world-class fragrance facility at our Port Sunlight R&D hub, and creating a new state-of-the-art Unilever UK HQ in Kingston.

 Summary